jpedrocf/Data-Engineering-Indian-Chess/Databricks/Read-me.md

 After performing the ETL process, I saved the created DataFrame in the Silver database, where I did more thorough column cleaning, data filtering, and table merging, to save it in the Gold database.

+After creating all the tables, I made a data catalog in markdown format, using SQL to comment on the tables.

 With the tables created in the Gold database, I built a presentation dashboard to answer the questions posed at the beginning of this MVP.